 Personalization Architecture

-OpenViber adopts the three-file pattern that has emerged as the standard across modern agent systems (Claude Projects, Custom GPTs, Cursor Rules, OpenClaw).
-This architecture defines agent behavior through human-readable markdown files that work together as a coherent system.
+OpenViber adopts the four-file pattern that has emerged as the standard across modern agent systems (Claude Projects, Custom GPTs, Cursor Rules, OpenClaw).
+This architecture defines task behavior through human-readable markdown files that work together as a coherent system.

 Why Three Files?

-Every serious agent system has converged on this pattern because it solves the fundamental problem of making agents actually useful:
+Every serious agent system has converged on this pattern because it solves the fundamental problem of making tasks actually useful:

-1. SOUL.md — How the agent thinks and communicates
+- SOUL.md — How the task thinks and communicates

-2. USER.md — Who the agent is working for
+- USER.md — Who the task is working for

-3. MEMORY.md — What the agent retains over time
+- MEMORY.md — What the task retains over time

 These files are not independent — they form a system where each file enhances the others.
 A detailed SOUL.md is useless without USER.md context.
 Memory without personality produces generic responses.
-The power comes from alignment between all three.
+IDENTITY.md grounds the task in its deployment context.
+The power comes from alignment between all four.

 File Location